NotifierBot

 Overview

-This microservice provides dynamic real-time notification to third-party platforms (e.g., Telegram Bot, Gmail) based on incoming text, notification type, and validation parameters.
+This microservice provides dynamic real-time notifications to third-party platforms (e.g., Telegram Bot, Gmail) based on remote text, notification type, and verification parameters.

 Installation